TriangleBear/TriangleBear.github.io/README.md

 # NO BS URL to QR CODE CONVERTER
-## _I am tried using those commercialized converter so I made my own._
+## _I am tired using those commercialized converter so I made my own._